MahikaJaguste/library-management-system/README.md

 This task was implemented on the Transaction table.
 Initially, the issue_date column had the data type as ``VARCHAR(20)``. \
 The time taken by the query as given by the profiling functionality in MySQL is: ``0.00618500``

+The decision to make date from varchar to date type results in decrease of execution time as the date type is inherently more structured.
+When searching for the date, instead of searching for every character and pattern in varchar, a date can be divided by hyphens over day, month and year.
+The search values over these three divisions help in faster retrieval of data.

 ![alt text](a8_pics/image18.png?raw=true)
 ![alt text](a8_pics/image17.png?raw=true)